mochang2/info-sec/info-sec-project/README.md

 ### Introduction
 Injection was selected for OWASP TOP 1 vulnerability for 2017 and 2020, consecutively.
 There are many types of injection such as XML injection and XQuery injection.
 Among them, SQL injection is the most notorious one, so this project will address two kinds of SQL injection, form based SQL injection and blind SQL injection.
 Form based SQL injection is an attack that allows to perform unintended functions by inserting unintended characters into the input form.
 Blind SQL injection is an attack that asks the database true or false questions and gets information based on the response.
 I will use Django(one of the frameworks to make web pages), which uses Python, has a default admin page and has a default _user_ database schema we can use without any changes.
-Also I will use MySQL, most popular one among the database applications, to show how attackers attack step by step.
+Also, I will use MySQL, most popular one among the database applications, to show how attackers attack step by step.
 The ways to set up the configurations are here:
 </br>
 1. [common-setting](https://github.com/mochang2/info-sec/tree/master/info-sec-project/01-common-setup) &nbsp;&nbsp;&nbsp;2. [form-based-sql-injection-setting](https://github.com/mochang2/info-sec/tree/master/info-sec-project/02-form-based-sqlinjection-setup) &nbsp;&nbsp;&nbsp;3. [blind-sql-injection-setting](https://github.com/mochang2/info-sec/tree/master/info-sec-project/03-blind-sqlinjection-setup)
 </br>